p4ali/Notes/pluralsight/python.md

 * If the implementation is hard to explain, it's a bad idea.
 * Namespaces are one honking great idea

+## Python Excution Model
+* When are function s defined?
+* What happens when a module is imported?

+### setting up a `main()` function with a `commandline argument`

+### python module, script and program
+* python module: convenient import with API
+* python script: convenient exceution from command line
+* python program: perhaps composed of many modules

 ## Comments and `__doc__`
 ```python
 # this is a oneline comment